jmartsch/jmartsch/README.md

 - 👯 I’m looking to collaborate on **new website projects**

-- 👨‍💻 Some of projects for clients are available at [https://dotnetic.de](https://dotnetic.de)
+- 👨‍💻 Some of my client projects are showcased at [https://dotnetic.de](https://dotnetic.de)

 - 📫 You can reach me via **jmartsch@gmail.com** or for business purposes at **info@dotnetic.de**